UCSD-ECEMAE-148/Markdown-Instructions/15-VESC Setup Instructions/15-VESC Setup Instructions.md

 ![alt text](image-2.png)

-**Note:** When you connect the VESC to VESC Tools, it may warn you that
+**Note:** When you connect the VESC to VESC Tools, it may warn you that there is a newer firmware version for the VESC.

+Feel free to update it on VESC 6.x versions.
+Do not upgrade VESC 4.x versions